Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 \begin{proof} As base change induces a group homomorphism from $\mathrm{Ext}^1_R(G,H)$ to $\mathrm{Ext}^1_K(G,H)$, it suffices to show any extension which base changes to the split extension over $K$ is also split over $R$.
 Let be such an extension.
 That is, we have a section $\iota \colon G_K \rightarrow E_K$ over $K$.
 We denote by $\iota(G_K)$ the schematic image of $\iota$.
 It is a subgroup scheme of $E_K$ isomorphic to $G_K$.

 Let $\textbf{G}$ be the schematic closure of $\iota(G_K)$ in $E$.
 It is a finite flat subgroup scheme of $E$ with generic fibre $\iota(G_K)$ by the proof of Lemma \ref{lem:correspondence_submodules_subschmes}.
 Let $\tau$ denote the composition $G \xrightarrow{\sim} \textbf{G} \subseteq E$, where the first map is an isomorphism whose existence is granted by our assumption that $G$ is the only prolongation of $G_K$ to $R$ up to isomorphism.
 The morphism $\sigma\coloneqq\varphi \circ \tau\colon G \to G$, when restricted to the generic fibre, is an automorphism of $G_K$ by construction.
 Since $G$ is the only prolongation of $G_K$ to $R$ up to isomorphism, we see that $G$ must be the maximal (and minimal) prolongation of $G_K$ and we deduce using Proposition \ref{prop:automorphisms_maximal_prolongation} that $\sigma \in \mathrm{Aut}(G)$.
-Now the morphism $\tau \circ \sigma^{-1}$ is a section for the above exact sequence, since it is so when restricted to the generic fibre by Proposition \ref{prop:unique_extension_of_homs}. \end{proof}
+Hence the morphism $\tau \circ \sigma^{-1}$ is a section for the above exact sequence. \end{proof}